 Fill up on the delightful breakfast buffet as you have a long morning of exploring temples ahead of you!
-You’ll start with a quick stop at the Colossi of Memnon which are two large statues that were originally carved from a single piece of limestone.
-One is intact and original and one has had quite a bit of reconstruction.
+You’ll start with a quick stop at the Colossi of Memnon.
+These are two large statues that were originally carved from a single piece of limestone.
+One is intact and original, and one has had quite a bit of reconstruction.

 This valley is full of tombs that archaeologists are working hard to uncover to this day.
 Communities of people are being relocated so that their houses can be demolished and digging underneath can begin.

-There are currently 8 tombs available for viewing but 2 require an additional fee.
-Of the 6 remaining, you’ll need to choose only 3 to visit (unless you purchase 2 entrance tickets).
-The tombs that have the best preserved colors are the tombs of Rameses IV, Rameses III, and Rameses IX.
+There are currently eight tombs available for viewing but two require an additional fee.
+Of the six remaining, you’ll need to choose only three to visit (unless you purchase two entrance tickets).
+The tombs that have the best-preserved colors are the tombs of Rameses IV, Rameses III, and Rameses IX.
 The tomb of Rameses III is not to be missed!
 Guides are not allowed inside.
-Your guide will give you good information ahead of time to ensure you don’t miss any important details inside of these spectacular, elaborate tombs!
+Your guide will give you good information ahead of time to ensure you don’t miss any important details inside these spectacular, elaborate tombs!

-Your next stop is the Al-Deir Al-Bahari Temple (entrance fee: 80 LE/person; 2-way tram ticket: 2 LE/person) which was originally constructed as a funeral temple for use by King Hatshepsut who is famous for being the only confirmed female pharaoh.
+Your next stop is the Al-Deir Al-Bahari Temple (entrance fee: 80 LE/person; 2-way tram ticket: 2 LE/person).
+It was originally constructed as a funeral temple for use by King Hatshepsut who is famous for being the only confirmed female pharaoh.
 After the death of her husband (also her half-brother), she claimed that the gods turned her into a man and was thus able to rule as king.
-She is depicted as a man in all Egyptian statues and it was only at the discovery of her lover’s tomb in the 1900’s that archaeologists realized she was actually a woman.
-Unfortunately all of the statues and carvings depicting Hatshepsut in this temple were destroyed by her angry stepson, Thutmose III.
+She is depicted as a man in all Egyptian statues and it was only at the discovery of her lover’s tomb in the 1900s that archaeologists realized she was actually a woman.
+Unfortunately, all of the statues and carvings depicting Hatshepsut in this temple were destroyed by her angry stepson, Thutmose III.

-Your final stop today will be the Valley of the Queens (entrance fee: 80 LE/person) where you can enter the tombs of 2 different queens which are quite a bit smaller and less elaborate than their male counterparts.
+Your final stop today will be the Valley of the Queens (entrance fee: 80 LE/person).
+You can enter the tombs of two different queens which are quite smaller and less elaborate than their male counterparts.
 If you’d like to see the tomb of Nefertari, the favorite of King Rameses’s 34 wives, you’ll need to pay for an additional ticket for 1,000 LE/person.

-Then at 7:30pm, head to the lounge, order a glass of wine, and relax while enjoying the nightly entertainment before dinner!
+Then at 7:30 pm, head to the lounge, order a glass of wine and relax.
+Enjoy the nightly entertainment before dinner!

 Day 4: Disembark and Explore Luxor